rash-sh/rash/rash_book/src/contributing.md

 ## Coding Style

-Rash projects are written in Rust and follows a functional style trying to keep code simple.
+Rash projects are written in Rust and follow a functional style trying to keep code simple.

 ## Comments

-Comments should be added to all new methods and structures as is appropriate for the coding language.
-Additionally, if an existing method or structure is modified sufficiently, comments should be created if they do not yet exist and updated if they do.
+UYoou should add appropriate comments to all new methods and structures.
+Additionally, if an existing method or structure is sufficiently modified, you should add comments to it if it doesn't have any already or update them if they do.

 The goal of comments is to make the code more readable and grokkable by future developers.
-Once you have made your code as understandable as possible, add comments to make sure future developers can understand (A) what this piece of code's responsibility is within Rash's architecture and (B) why it was written as it was.
+Once you have made your code as understandable as possible, add comments to make sure future developers can understand (A) the responsibility of piece of code within Rash's architecture and (B) why it was written as it was.

-The below blog entry explains more the why's and how's of this guideline.
+The blog entry below explains more the whys and hows of this guideline.
 <https://blog.codinghorror.com/code-tells-you-how-comments-tell-you-why/>

 ## Commit Messages